VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Permissions:** Administrator & Everyone \
 **Note:**
 - Non-admin users can only toggle roles from `#course-regisration` and use it there.
-- Admins can toggle any role and do it anywhere.
-- Role names are case-insensitive, spaces are allowed, and courses do not require a '-' even if it is in the name.
+- Course/role names are case-insensitive, spaces are allowed, and courses do not require a '-' even if it is in the name.

 **Purpose:** Toggle `#course-registration` roles without having to search for their reactions in the large channel.